yukoba/nd4j/scala.md

 ---
 {% include JB/setup %}

-Below you'll find illustrations of how ND4J's Scala API works.
+You'll find illustrations of how ND4J's Scala API works below.
 Notice how similar the syntax is to Python.
+(You can run the Scala examples using [this file](https://github.com/deeplearning4j/nd4j/blob/master/ScalaMain.scala).)

 Before using Scala Nd4j: